 Sculptural light installation in place of a Henry Moore sculpture on top of his original plinth.
 Artwork was commissioned by Chelsea College of Arts as part of Henry Moore Plinth Project to stand in place of the original sculpture whilst it was on international tour.

-For the Henry Moore Courtyard plinth, I created a large steel sculpture that incorporates a light installation.
+For the Henry Moore Courtyard plinth, Anta Germane created a large steel sculpture that incorporates a light installation.

 Through its appearance the sculpture refers to the history of the site.
 The Henry Moore Courtyard is in the former location of Millbank prison that was used as a holding facility before transporting prisoners to Australia.
-The plinth stands in front of the memorial that reminds visitors of the historic meaning of the site.
+The plinth stands in front of the memorial describing the history of this location.